smrtmind/Eternity/README.md

 ⭐enemies and bosses can do critical damage, if you try to run away from them and failed.

-*There is a feature which can help you not to lose in auto battle mode.
-It is early death warning, which will interrupt the battle and await for your decision in case you have low healh.
+*There is early death warning, which will interrupt the battle and await for your decision in case you have low healh.

 *Every enemy, except of bosses, can drop any potion with random chance after battle.